Omnistac/zedux/README.md

 store.setState(store.getState() + 1) // sets store state to 2
 ```

-Did you see that?
-Zedux state updates are fully synchronous.
-The second `getState()` call is able to access the new state.
+You may have noticed here that Zedux state updates are fully synchronous.
+The second `getState()` call is able to access the new state after the first `setState()` runs.
 This is possible because Zedux does not have a middleware layer.

 Now, if you're familiar with React's `useState` hook, you'll know there's a better way to update state based on a previous state: